 To uncover the imbalances in your relationship, along with your level of commitment to it, I offer sessions for you both together as well as sessions for each partner individually.
 In this way, we explore the investment of energy in each other and in ourselves.

 Using this information, and through the practice of communication skills, we explore some new ways to balance this energy.
-Based on this exploration, many couples find themselves being newly sustained by an increased confidence and interest in their spouses and in the relationship.
+Based on this exploration, many couples find themselves being newly sustained by an increased confidence and interest in themselves, their spouses, and in sustaining the relationship.